thelordfish/elevator_algorithm/README.md

 The full pseudocode is available in `Pseudocode.docx`.
 The implementation is in `schindler.py`.

-An optional `frontend.py` is added with it's `elevator_parser.py` post-submission, to visualize the output of the algorithm and make the whole thing slightly less boring.
+An optional `frontend.py` is added with it's `elevator_parser.py` post-submission, to visualize the output of the algorithm and make the whole thing slightly less boring:

 ---